medavox/distribackup/docs/report/report.md

 DropBox is an extremely popular solution for accessing data across multiple machines, and sharing files easily with small groups of people.
 As convenient as DropBox is, there are downsides:

-DropBox is useful for keeping files synced across multiple machines; but by using their service, DropBox can stake a claim to your data.

-* Their encryption model is not published, and has been proven to be unsecure in the past[^dropbox-secpaper]
+The encryption model used by DropBox has not been published, and has been proven in the past to be unsecure. [^dropbox-secpaper]

-* They have repeatedly leaked sensitive data, only remedying the problem after being notified by third parties[^dropbox-security1] [^dropbox-security2] [^dropbox-leak]
+They have leaked sensitive third-party data on multiple occasions, only remedying the problem after being notified by external sources.[^dropbox-security1] [^dropbox-security2] [^dropbox-leak]
-* Data may be used for undisclosed purposes
-* You can't be sure they've really deleted something[^dropbox-hoard]
-* If you stored the source code to a commercially interesting piece of software (something that could make money), DropBox could feasibly contend the Intellectual Property rights
+DropBox has been known to keep deleted data beyond its own declared retension period[^dropbox-hoard].
+This is extremely concerning for a data storage company.
+Despite a vague Terms agreement informally stating otherwise (allegedly), DropBox could feasibly contend the Intellectual Property rights to source code for a commercially interesting piece of software which had been stored using their service (something that could make money), given a large enough incentive.

-* The maximum capacity and file sizes are very low, which restricts its usefulness.
+The maximum capacity and file sizes for free storage are very low, which restricts its usefulness for domestic archival backup.
+Paying for storage, while a relatively common occurrence currently, increases the likelihood that the storage payments will be cancelled at some point in the future, should finances become an issue.
-* DropBox are required by law to hand over data to governmental bodies (including overseas agencies such as US intelligence).
-In an age of controversial laws (legislate first, ask questions later)[^prism], this is problematic
+Like all major internet-based companies, DropBox are required by law to hand over data to governmental bodies (including overseas agencies such as US intelligence), should a request be made.
+This is acceptable for preventing true crimes such as child pornography distribution, however in an age of controversial copyright acts which have been rushed into law without democratic process (SOPA, PIPA, TTIP, Digital Economy Act...)[^prism], this can cause problems.
+All it could take would be one erroneous copyright claim by a malicious party with sufficient financial backing to manipulate the US legal system (such as a company which sees a further financial incentive in doing so), and your data could be permanently confiscated.

-* DropBox also reserves the right to share certain personal information with other companies, whose own security may be insufficient[^dropbox-privacy]
+DropBox also reserves the right to share certain personal information with other companies, whose own security may be insufficient[^dropbox-privacy].
+This is a classic security blunder; allowing third parties access to supposedly secure data merely increases the possible vectors for attack.

-### Other Commercial Solutions ###
+### Other Commercial Solutions

-DropBox has been examined individually due to its popularity; however some general disadvantages apply to all third-party commercial solutions:-

 Other commercial solutions (such Amazon S3) entrust critical private data within large hosting data-centres.
 These data-centres are large targets for attack.
-They:

-* can be damaged or hacked
+They can be damaged or hacked, which, although seemingly unlikely in modern technology, is entirely possible considering the wide-open nature of the HeartBleed SSL bug, which left popular authentication software fatally compromised for a long period of time before its discovery.[^heartbleed]
-* carry a risk of loss of ownership or Intellectual Property rights (Terms Of Service agreements often can change at any time, with or without notice)
+* potentially carry a risk of loss of ownership or Intellectual Property rights (Terms Of Service agreements often can change at any time, with or without notice)
 * hand over information to governmental bodies with dubious jurisdiction[^ms-dublin-usgov-handover]

 Implications For This Project